-The CVSD is currently operating in a structural cash deficit.
+The CVSD has in recent years operated in a structural cash deficit, although with the aforementioned USDA loans refinancing, the District is anticipated to begin breaking even.
 In addition, the District also has a current unrestricted fund balance which is negative.
-In order to remove CVSD's existing structural deficit, an almost 18% rate increase would be required.
+In order to remove CVSD's negative unrestricted cash balance, a rate increase would be required.
 This would be on top of recent rate increases of significant magnitudes, as well as future required rate increases to support inflationary changes, capital expenditures, and replenishing of the District's unrestricted fund balance, bringing the District's bills even more significantly higher than comparative customer bills as other surrounding sewer utilities.
-Please see section 3.1.9, Table 3.9 for a chart of comparisons.
+Please see section 3.2.2.5 for a chart of comparisons.